Coppernic/coppernic.github.io-old/applications/agrident_wedge.md

  - CoreServices version 1.9.0 and above must be installed on the device.
  - Agrident Wedge 2.2.0 and above must be installed on the device.

- These applications above can be found on [F-Droid](www.coppernic.fr/fdroid.apk).
+ The applications above can be found on [F-Droid](www.coppernic.fr/fdroid.apk).

 What is a keyboard wedge?
 -------------------------